-BGHL's investment objective is to deliver an annual return, net of fees, of 400 to 600 basis points above the "risk free rate" over the business cycle, irrespective of market performance.
-The risk-free rate for these purposes is "capitalised $\in$ STR".
+Until the passing of the proposals to the Shareholders for a Managed Wind-down of the Company as voted for at the EGM dated 28 September 2023 (the "Managed Wind-down"), BGHL's investment objective was to deliver an annual return, net of fees, of 400 to 600 basis points above the "risk free rate" over the business cycle, irrespective of market performance.
+The risk-free rate for these purposes was "capitalised €STR".
+Following the holding of the EGM, the investment objective changed such that from 28 September 2023 onwards, the Board is now focussed on conducting a realisation of the existing assets of the Company in an orderly manner.